MDL definitions

 CABLE(partid, route_signature, ST(), CBLLEN(), CBLSTAT(), P(), ELEN(), EPENLEN(), P(), ELEN(), EPENLEN())

-Defines a cable into model.
+Defines a cable into the computer model.

 CBLLEN